Cork is the

 Wood glue can make a joint stronger than the joined pieces.

-With wood glue, the pieces to be glued must match almost perfectly and be clamped
+With this wood glue, the pieces to be glued must match almost perfectly and be clamped

 against each other until the glue dries.